 - Nature of right.
 The law does not define confidential information.
 However, any information that cannot be disclosed to third parties (as identified by law or agreement) is confidential. - How protected.
-Information must be protected by contract unless it arises automatically under law, for example, under lawyer-client privilege.
-Breach of confidentiality can be remedied by bringing a civil action for damages caused by the breaching party.
-In some cases, fines may also be imposed by the courts. - Length of protection.
+Protection is ensured by way of contract, unless it arises automatically under law, for example, under lawyer-client privilege. - How enforced.
+Enforcement of confidential information rights is ensured through civil actions.
+The courts can order against the infringer: - damages; - fines. - Length of protection.
 There is no limit on the duration of protection or the time in which an action for damages can be brought.